WIT-IEEE-MATE-ROV/auv/README.md

 [PCA9685](https://www.adafruit.com/product/815), so a plugin for that is also provided but incomplete: it will need to be filled out to control thrusters via the PCA.

+In the case of this simulated thruster controller, it's also subscribing to `/thruster_sensors` (not shown because nothing is publishing to it).
+This could allow for maintaining RPM of the thruster, or stopping in the event of an emergency (such as a tangled thruster).

 ## Launch files and how to make the most of them here
-As mentioned in 'Understanding ROS and how it's used here', launch files are an essential part of using ROS properly.
+As mentioned in the [Understanding ROS](#understanding-ros-and-how-its-being-used-here) section, launch files are an essential part of using ROS properly.
 This is particularly true of this repository, which assumes that you'll need to swap in and out different nodes for the sake of coming to a custom configuration.
 By using launch files to launch nodes that meet your needs, they can be treated sort of like configuration files that may change from machine to machine, even though the core codebase will only grow.

  To get a better understanding of launch files and how we're using them, we'll again use the `simulate.launch` file.
-At the time of writing, the file looks like this:
+The simplified version looks like this:

 ```
 <launch>